 Net loss on loans accounted for under the fair value option-The Company elected the fair value option on certain new loans purchased in 2022.
-For the three months ended June 30, 2024 compared to the same period in 2023, loans accounted for under the fair value option had a decrease in \$0.8 million of losses recorded.
-For the six months ended June 30, 2024 compared to the same period in 2023, loans accounted for under the fair value option had a decrease in \$1.1 million of losses recorded.
-The change for the three and six month periods was primarily attributable to improvement in fair value due to a decrease in charge-offs and overall improved performance of the portfolio.
+For the three months ended June 30, 2024 compared to the same period The decrease in 2023, loss on loans accounted for under the fair value option had a decrease in \$0.8 million of losses recorded.
+For \$1.1 million, or 55.7% for the six nine months ended June 30, 2024 compared to the same period in 2023, loans accounted for under the fair value option had a decrease in \$1.1 million of losses recorded.
+The change for the three and six month periods September 30, 2024 was primarily attributable to improvement in fair value due to a decrease an increase in charge-offs interest rates and overall improved performance of the portfolio.

-Other-For the three months ended June 30, 2024 compared to the same period in 2023, other income increased by \$1.1 million.
+Other-For The increase in other income of \$1.2 million, or 151.5% for the three nine months ended June 30, 2024 compared to the same period in 2023, other income increased by \$1.1 million.
 For the six months ended June 30, 2024 compared to the same period in 2023, other income increased by \$1.3 million.
-The increase for the three and six months ended June 30, 2024 compared to the same period in 2023 was attributable to a \$1.2 million impairment taken in 2023 to the carrying value of a contingent consideration asset related to the sale of First Western Capital Management in 2020.
+The increase for the three and six months ended June 30, 2024 compared to the same period in 2023 September 30, 2024 was attributable to a \$1.2 million impairment taken in 2023 to the carrying value of a contingent consideration asset related to the sale of First Western Capital Management in 2020.
 The value was established using asset growth assumptions provided by the buyer, which had not materialized.